10 Best Solar Reflective Paint for Roofs

 Solar Air Conditioning vs. Heat Reflective Paint: What’s Better?

-The benefit is two-fold as the solar panels on the roof either absorb or keep the sunlight from striking the roof.
+The benefit is two-fold, as the solar panels on the roof either absorb or keep the sunlight from striking the roof.
+And the power generated by the solar panels runs the air conditioning, which saves on your electricity bills.

-The most important of which is that it generates electricity which means that you save more on your energy bills by comparison.
+For comparative purposes, the solar air conditioning system offers considerable advantages over heat reflective paint.
+The most important of which is that it generates electricity, which means that you save more on your energy bills by comparison.

 Plus, the solar panels will reflect much of the light that strikes the roof, although not quite as much as the heat reflective paint.